geotrev/undernet/app/docs/introduction.md

 - Safari ✓
 - Opera ✓

 The framework is also tested in and supports Internet Explorer 11 and Edge on Windows.
+Support for IE11 may drop in the near future, same with non-Chromium Edge as that version rolls out more substantially in 2020.

 ## Contribute